Codecademy/docs/content/git/concepts/push/push.md

 ---
 Title: 'Push'
-Description: 'In Git, pushing is the process of moving code from one repository to another one.
-Often this is used to move code from a local machine to a remote one, or to a repository hosting service like GitHub.
-Pushing a repository allows a programmer to maintain an easily accessible backup in a second location.
-It is also used when collaborating with people that would not have access to the computer that the code is written on.
-The basic syntax for pushing in Git is this: shell git push    Prerequisites to pushing from within a repository include:'
+Description: 'In Git, pushing is the process of moving code from one repository to another.
+Often this is used to move code from a local machine to GitHub.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'